lightbiaggi/BookRaccomandationAzureDevOps/Readme.md

 2.Tensorflow :is a Python library for fast numerical computing created and released by Google.It is a foundation library that can be used to create Deep Learning models directly or by using wrapper libraries that simplify the process built on top of TensorFlow *(Keras)*

 #### Procces of the model Implementation in Jupyter Notebook:

 ![Processs](image.png "Process")

+More information are included in the notebook **https://github.com/lightbiaggi/BookRaccomandationAzureDevOps/blob/master/model/BOOKS.ipynb**

 #### Build Pipeline
 1. Go to the **Pipelines -> Builds** on the newly created project and click **Edit** on top right